Diet For Diabetes

 Why is body weight important in the control of diabetes?

-Being overweight predisposes you to developing diabetes as well as making it harder for you to achieve good diabetic control because
+Being overweight predisposes you to develop diabetes as well as making it harder for you to achieve good diabetic control because

 - The pancreas then has to work harder to produce more insulin resulting in organ failure after 20-30 years of poor diabetic control